-Hospitalists visit their patients every day while they are in the hospital.
+Hospitalists visit their patients every day while they are in the hospital to ensure patients are on the road to recovery.
 Patients may see the same hospitalist throughout their hospital stay or they may be cared for by more than one of the hospitalists on staff.
-The hospitalists keep each other well informed about their patients' medical conditions and needs.
+The hospitalists keep each other informed about their patients' medical conditions and needs.

 The hospitalists coordinate care with the patient's primary care doctor or another doctor from the primary care doctor's practice.
 If additional expertise is needed, a specialist is consulted.
 A dismissal summary is sent to the patient's primary care doctor following discharge from the hospital, and follow-up care is provided by the primary care doctor.

-Mid-Kansas Inpatient Physicians assume the care of hospitalized patients as requested.
-Working as partners with primary care physicians, the hospitalists are available to coordinate admission and provide comprehensive, 24-hour coverage while patients are in-house.
-Patient care is directed back to the primary care physician upon discharge.
+Our hospitalists assume the care of hospitalized patients as requested.
+Working as partners with primary care doctors, the hospitalists are available to coordinate admission and provide comprehensive, 24-hour coverage while patients are in-house.
+Patient care is directed back to the primary care doctor upon discharge.

 - Rapid response to crises and changes in a patient's condition